Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 9999999999.0
 			"Regular Interval"			"300.0"

+			// The type of Super Tank that will spawn.
+			// --
+			// 0: OFF, use the randomization feature.
+			// 1-1000: ON, the type that will spawn.
+			"Regular Type"				"0"

 			// Spawn Tanks on non-finale maps periodically.
 			// --
 			// 0: OFF
 			// 1: ON
 			"Regular Wave"				"0"

+			// The type of Super Tank that will spawn in each wave.
+			// --
+			// Separate types with commas.
+			// --
+			// Wave limit: 3
+			// Character limit for each wave: 4
+			// --
+			// Minimum value for each wave: 0
+			// Maximum value for each wave: 1000
+			// --
+			// 1st number = 1st wave
+			// 2nd number = 2nd wave
+			// 3rd number = 3rd wave
+			// --
+			// 0: OFF, use the randomization feature.
+			// 1-1000: ON, the type that will spawn.
+			"Finale Types"				"0,0,0"

 			// Number of Tanks to spawn for each finale wave.
 			// Note: This setting does not seem to work on the official L4D1 campaigns' finale maps.
 They have their own finale scripts which limit the number of Tanks to 1 for each wave.